Norwich: Museums

 The City of Norwich Aviation Museum is at Horsham St Faith, on the northern edge of the city, close to Norwich Airport.
 It has static displays of military and civil aircraft, with various collective exhibits, including one for the United States 8th Army Air Force.

-Formerly known as The John Jarrold Printing Museum, The Norwich Printing Museum covers the history of printing, with examples of printing machinery, presses, books and related equipment considered of national and international importance.
+Formerly known as the John Jarrold Printing Museum, The Norwich Printing Museum covers the history of printing, with examples of printing machinery, presses, books and related equipment considered of national and international importance.
 Exhibits date from the early 19th century to the present day.
 Some machinery and equipment are shown in use.
 Many items were donated by Jarrold Printing.
 In November 2018, redevelopment plans for the museum site at Whitefriars caused uncertainty about its future.
 The museum closed its Whitefriars premises on 23 October 2019, with a plan to relocate to the vacant medieval church of St Peter Parmentergate in King Street in 2020, but this site was later found to be unsuitable.
-In 2021, the museum trustees were offered space at Blickling Hall, near Aylsham, and, as "The Norwich Printing Museum", it reopened there as a fully-working museum in July 2021.Whilst the museum continues in its temporary home at Blickling, as at March 2023 the trustees were seeking permanent quarters in Norwich.
+In 2021, the museum trustees were offered space at Blickling Hall, near Aylsham, and, as "The Norwich Printing Museum", it reopened there as a fully-working museum in July 2021.
+Whilst the museum continues in its temporary home at Blickling, as at March 2023 the trustees were seeking permanent quarters in Norwich.
+At October 2024, the search for a permanent home has continued, and the museum will be leaving its temporary home at Blickling in October 2025; by which time the trustees hope to have found a new home, preferably in Norwich.

 Dragon Hall in King Street exemplifies a medieval merchants' trading hall.
 Mostly dating from about 1430, it is unique in Western Europe.
 In 2006 the building underwent restoration.
 Its architecture is complemented by displays on the history of the building and its role in Norwich through the ages.
 The Norwich Castle Study Centre at the Shirehall in Market Avenue has some important collections, including one of more than 20,000 costume and textile items built up over some 130 years and previously kept in other Norwich museums.
 Although not a publicly open museum in the usual sense, items are accessible to the public, students and researchers by prior appointment.